Wandalen/wTools/module/core/former/plan.md

     1.  **`//!
 Purpose: ...`**:
         *   Start with "Purpose:".
         *   Clearly and concisely describe the main goal of the test file.
 What specific aspect of the `Former` derive macro's behavior for enums is this file intended to verify?
-        *   Mention the specific enum variant structure(s) (e.g., "unit variants", "single-field tuple variants with generics", "multi-field named struct variants") and any key attributes (e.g., `#[scalar]`, `#[subform_scalar]`, `#[standalone_constructors]`) being tested in this file.
+        *   Mention the specific enum variant structure(s) (e.e., "unit variants", "single-field tuple variants with generics", "multi-field named struct variants") and any key attributes (e.e., `#[scalar]`, `#[subform_scalar]`, `#[standalone_constructors]`) being tested in this file.
         *   State whether the file is for `derive` macro testing, `manual` implementation testing, or `shared test logic` (`_only_test.rs`).
         *   For `compile_fail` tests, clearly state the specific incorrect usage or error condition it's designed to trigger and verify, referencing the relevant behavior rule that is being intentionally violated.
         *   **For `_only_test.rs` files:** The purpose should state that it provides shared test assertions/logic for both derived and manual implementations of [specific feature/variant type].
     2.  **`//!
 Coverage: ...`**:
         *   Start with "Coverage:".
-        *   List the specific Rule IDs (e.g., "Rule 1a", "Rule 3d.i") from the "Expected Enum Former Behavior Rules" section that the tests in this file primarily demonstrate or validate.
+        *   List the specific Rule IDs (e.e., "Rule 1a", "Rule 3d.i") from the "Expected Enum Former Behavior Rules" section that the tests in this file primarily demonstrate or validate.
         *   Briefly explain *what aspect* of the rule is being tested if the rule is broad and the test is specific (e.g., "Rule 4b - specifically the 'returns Former' case for standalone constructors with partial args").
         *   If a test covers interactions between multiple rules (e.g., a variant attribute combined with an enum-level attribute), list all relevant rules and briefly note the interaction.
         *   **For `_only_test.rs` files:** This comment should summarize all rules covered by the test functions within it, which are then applied to both `_derive.rs` and `_manual.rs` files that include it.